nus-cs2103-AY2223S1/ip/docs/README.md

 #https://github.com/24Donovan24/ip/blob/master/docs/README.md
 #@@24Donovan24

 #Adapted @@24Donovan24 features portion

 #Adapted @@24Donovan24 usage portion -Rewrite and reused some

 #Used the above user guide for reference in helping me craft a better one

+#i will try to rewrite this if i have time later

+#for i will have to thank @@24Donovan24 for helping me craft a rough one

 # User Guide
 Here is Duke, a friendly task manager robot!